mrmarkuz/ns8-zabbix/README.md

 The time zone is the PHP timezone format like "Europe/Vienna".

+## Add images to Zabbix

+The images should be in png format.
+If an image already exists it won't be added.

+Put the images to /home/zabbix1/.config/state/images, you need to create the directory images.

+Enter the zabbix environment, in this example instance name zabbix1 is used.

+`runagent -m zabbix1`

+Copy the images to the container:

+`podman cp images postgresql-app:/var/lib/postgresql/data/`

+Import the images:

+`podman exec -w /var/lib/postgresql/data -i postgresql-app bash -c "for d in images/*.png; do psql -U postgres -d zabbix -c \"insert into images (imageid,imagetype,name,image) values ((select max(imageid) +1 from images),1,'\$d',pg_read_binary_file('\$d'));\"; done"`

+The result are a lot of INSERT lines.

+Exit the environment:

+`exit`

+The images should be available in the web UI now.

 ## Login

 The default username is Admin and the password is zabbix.
 Please change the password as soon as possible.